 \section{Connecting vertical structure to lightcurve morphology}

 SIMP\,0136’s spectrally inhomogeneous variability indicates multiple layers with distinct atmospheric processes and dynamics.
-The enhanced NIR spectrophotometric variability observed at the L/T spectral transition has been demonstrated to be best fit by Fourier modes for objects such as WISE\,1049B (aka Luhman\,16B), VHS\,1256\,b, and \simp\ \citep[e.g.,][]{Apai2017,Apai2021,Fuda2024,Zhou_2020a,Plummer2024b}.
-In this section, we employ a contribution function (and our previous harmonic analysis above) to map spectral wavelength ranges to pressure levels and create 2D (pressure vs time) flux variability maps which can be decomposed to determine variability sources at each atmospheric layer.
+The enhanced near-infrared (NIR) spectrophotometric variability observed at the L/T spectral transition has been demonstrated to be best fit by Fourier modes for objects such as WISE\,1049B (aka Luhman\,16B), VHS\,1256\,b, and SIMP 0136\ \citep[e.g.,][]{Apai2017,Apai2021,Fuda2024,Zhou_2020a,Plummer2024b}.
+In this section, we employ a contribution function (and our previous harmonic analysis above) to map spectral wavelength ranges to pressure levels and create 2D (pressure-versus-time) flux variability maps, which can be decomposed to determine variability sources at each atmospheric layer.